Cap and Skull: History

-Second World War

 With the onset of World War II, many members of the Rutgers community left college to serve in the military.
-Only ten members were selected in 1944, and no one was tapped in 1945.
+Only ten members were selected for Cap and Skull in 1944, and no one was tapped in 1945.
 In October 1945, members of the administration who were also Cap and Skull members were asked to make nominations for the class of 1946.
-Cap and Skull resumed the traditional 12-member selection in 1948.

-50 year anniversary

-On January 31, 1950, an all-day gala celebration was held in honor of Cap and Skull's golden anniversary – the first of the 10-year reunions that are still held today.
-The golden anniversary celebrated the 440 men selected as members of the society during those first 50 years.
+Cap and Skull resumed the traditional twelve-member selection in 1948.
+On January 31, 1950, an all-day gala celebration was held in honor of Cap and Skull's golden anniversary—the first of the ten-year reunions that are still held today.
+The golden anniversary celebrated the 440 men selected as members of the society during those first fifty years.

 Demise and rebirth

-Through the 1960s, sweeping social changes occurred.
-Organizations such as Cap and Skull, came under scrutiny.
+Through the 1960s, sweeping social changes occurred and organizations such as Cap and Skull came under scrutiny.
 In 1969, Cap and Skull graduated its last class.

-Though Cap and Skull ended in 1969, the alumni of Cap and Skull retained their ties and the underlying need for the organization remained.
+Its alumni retained their ties and the underlying need for the organization remained.
 In 1981, Rutgers College students again discussed the need for an organization or honor that would recognize leadership contributions made by members of the senior class.
 Cap and Skull re-emerged in 1982, and a reunion was held to celebrate the tapping of new members.

-Centennial 2000

-In 2000, the 100th anniversary of Cap and Skull, a large gala event was held and members donated a large endowment for an annual scholarship to Rutgers students.
-Also in connection with the centennial, a web site was launched and author William B. Brahms, a society member compiled a detailed history with full biographies of all inducted members of the first 100 years.
+In November 1990, the Cap and Skull Room was formally leased, solidifying Cap and Skull's physical presence on campus.
+In 2000, a large gala event was held for the 100th anniversary of Cap and Skull and members endowed an annual scholarship to Rutgers students.
+Author William B. Brahms, a society member, compiled a detailed history with full biographies of all inducted members of the first 100 years.
 It was privately printed by the society, but is available at the Rutgers University Special Collections and Archives.
-The history presented here is from Brahms' research.

-Current status
+Symbols

+The motto of Cap and Skull is Spectemur agendo or "Let us be judged by our actions".
+Its pillars are Spirit, History, and Tradition.

+Membership

 Today, Cap and Skull represents many of the diverse organizations on campus and is now composed of undergraduate students from any of the university's reorganized schools.
 Formerly only members of Rutgers College (which had become co-educational in 1972) and Rutgers College affiliates from the School of Pharmacy, Engineering, and Mason Gross School of the Arts were tapped.

-In November 1990, the Cap and Skull Room was formally leased, solidifying Cap and Skull's physical presence on campus.
-The appointed room features old photographs and several display cases filled with Cap and Skull memorabilia.
+Admission to Cap and Skull is dependent on excellence in academics, athletics, the arts, and public service.
+The organization considers leadership and character as factors for membership.
+Using these criteria, only eighteen new members are selected each year.